ahlstromvij/informationeffects/README.md

 There is currently no well-established workflow for information effects research.
 The `informationeffects` package is looking to change that.
 It offers a complete pipeline for calculating information effects.
 It includes functions for the following:

-- `info_scale()` calculates a knowledge scale using Item Response Theory (IRT) modeling on the basis of a set of binary knowledge items.
+- `info_scale()` calculates a knowledge scale using Item Response Theory (IRT) modeling by way of the `mirt` package on the basis of a set of binary knowledge items.
-- `info_emmeans()` estimates marginal mean levels of knowledge using the emmeans package for different demographic variables in order to evaluate construct validity for the underlying knowledge scale.
+- `info_emmeans()` estimates marginal mean levels of knowledge using the `emmeans` package for different demographic variables in order to evaluate construct validity for the underlying knowledge scale.
 - `info_prop_scores()` calculates propensity scores to be used as weights in subsequent, counterfactual modeling, in order to improve balance.
 - `info_effect()` calculates information effects on the basis of survey data with a binary knowledge variable, propensity scores, and survey weights, while controlling for a set of covariates.
 It can also generate bootstrapped confidence intervals.